That-Guy-Jack/HP-ILO-Fan-Control/README.md

 4. Once the flash has completed shudown your system and unplug it.
 Make sure to Switch the ilo back out of maintainance mode.

-5. Chose the Correct fan script and rename /delete accordingly (autofan.sh is for the DL360p G8 and the autofan-dl380p-g8.sh is for a DL380p G8)

-6. Configure The autofan.sh in the / directory.
+5. Configure The autofan.sh in the / directory.
 Replace Your Password, Your username and Your ilo ip with the correct info.
 Once done save and exit.

-7. Run systemctl daemon-reload and systemctl start autofan to activate the scripts
+6. Run systemctl daemon-reload and systemctl start autofan to activate the scripts

-8. Create a corontab command to start the systemd service on startup: @reboot systemctl start autofan
+7. Create a corontab command to start the systemd service on startup: @reboot systemctl start autofan

-9. enjoy silence : ) and if thats to fast or slow edit the autofan.sh to your needs.
+8. enjoy silence : ) and if thats to fast or slow edit the autofan.sh to your needs.

 ### To-do
 - [x] Create a Script to Install and Create fan control scripts